-A flexible savings account is otherwise known as an FSA.
+A flexible spending account is otherwise known as an FSA.
 This account can be used to pay for specific medical, dental, and orthodontic treatment costs.
 These treatment costs include Invisalign clear aligners.

 Your employer manages your FSA.
 You pay money into the account during the year, often through a deduction from your paycheck.
 You may set aside up to $2,600 each year.
 However, not all employers provide an FSA option.

 A health savings account is otherwise known as an HSA.
 This is a special savings account for people with a high-deductible health insurance plan.
 Account owners transfer money into the account.
 This money pays for specific medical, dental, and orthodontic costs, including Invisalign treatment.